 Styles of lacing you can adopt to tie loafers

-Unless you trained in the merchant navy or you did a course in knot-tying at one of your after-school clubs or summer camps, chances are while you might know the names of various common knots, you will have no idea how to tie them successfully.
+Unless you trained in the merchant navy or you did a course in knot-tying at one of your after-school clubs or summer camps, chances are while you might know the names of various common knots, you’ll have no idea how to tie them successfully.
 So we are going to walk you through some of the most common knots and how to use them to effectively and securely tie your Loafers.

 The Double Slip Knot, also known as the Seaman’s Knot

 Next, you need to create what looks like two little bunny ears with your laces by forming loops on both sides: the left and right.
 Hold the two loops side by side for a quick moment to check that they match up and are roughly of equal size.
-You don’t want lopsided bunny ears now, do you?
+You don’t want crooked bunny ears now, do you?

 In the next stage, you are going to fold the left loop over and around your equally sized right loop.
 Next, with gentle pressure, pull it through the hole that forms between the two loops but don’t go ahead and tighten the laces up just yet.

-Next, you are going to fold the right loop over the back so that it actually crosses under the left loop, and feed it back through the same middle hole that you just fed your left loop through.
+Next, you are going to fold the right loop over the back so that it crosses under the left loop, and feed it back through the same middle hole that you just fed your left loop through.
 Do another quick visual check to ensure that your loops are still equally proportioned.

 Now you can go right ahead and tighten up those laces so that they form an elegant and secure, evenly structured and tidy looking bow.
-Even if your Moccasin has slippery waxed leather laces, if you tie them this way, they shouldn’t come undone, and it’s a style that really looks very neat and tidy.
+Even if your Moccasin has slippery waxed leather laces, if you tie them this way, they shouldn’t come undone, and it’s a style that looks very neat and tidy.
 It looks especially nice on leather or canvas Loafers.

 Creating what is known as a Boat Shoe Knot